-If the employee is not able to achieve certification as both Firefighter II/Basic Firefighter or OSFM Equivalent and EMT-P/Paramedic with EMS System approval in the first year, the transition to the Firefighter / Paramedic Salary Schedule will be delayed until they do so.
-In these cases, the date the Firefighter/EMT moves to the Firefighter / Paramedic Salary Schedule will become the new anniversary date for future step increases which will occur annually.
-Therefore, the time to reach Firefighter / Paramedic Step 8 will be extended accordingly.
+If the employee is not able to achieve certification as both Firefighter II/Basic Firefighter or OSFM Equivalent and EMT-P/Paramedic with EMS System approval in the first year, the transition to the Firefighter/Paramedic Salary Schedule will be delayed until they do so.
+In these cases, the date the Firefighter/EMT moves to the Firefighter/Paramedic Salary Schedule will become the new anniversary date for future step increases which will occur annually.
+Therefore, the time to reach Firefighter/Paramedic Step 8 will be extended accordingly.

-In all cases, Firefighter/EMTs and Firefighter / Paramedics must attain Firefighter III /Advanced Firefighter certification or OSFM Equivalent to reach Step 8, provided that the Village provides reasonable opportunity for the employee to attain such certification at no cost to the employee.
+In all cases, Firefighter/EMTs and Firefighter/Paramedics must attain Firefighter III/Advanced Firefighter certification or OSFM Equivalent to reach Step 8, provided that the Village provides reasonable opportunity for the employee to attain such certification at no cost to the employee.
 If the Village does not provide reasonable opportunity by the time the employee would otherwise be eligible for advancement to Step 8, the requirement for such certification shall be temporarily waived until an opportunity for such certification has been provided.

 Upon promotion to Lieutenant, the employee will move to the Lieutenant Salary Schedule at Step 6.
 The employee will move from Step 6 to Step 7 at the successful completion of one (1) year at rank; from Step 7 to Step 8 at the successful completion of two (2) years at rank.
-In all cases Lieutenants must attain Fire Officer I certification to reach Step 8, provided that the Village provides opportunity for the employee to attain such certification at no cost to the employee.
+In all cases Lieutenants must attain Fire Officer I or OSFM equivalent, Instructor II and ICS 200 certification to reach Step 8, provided that the Village provides opportunity for the employee to attain such certification at no cost to the employee.
 Upon promotion to Captain, the employee will move to the Captain Salary Schedule at Step 7.
 The employee will move from Step 7 to Step 8 at the successful completion of one (1) year at rank.
+In all cases Captains must attain Fire Officer II or OSFM equivalent, ICS 300 and ICS 400, provided that the Village provides opportunity for the employee to attain such certification at no cost to the employee.